 A doctor must be not only knowledgeable and skilled but also quick witted.
 A surgeon, for example, must react to an emergency with a conditioned response just as does the pilot of a high-performance supersonic fighter jet aircraft.

 Physicians and Covid

-Doctors and other frontline workers are at the forefront of the battle with Covid.
-In India, 798 doctors have already died in the battle with the second wave of Covid.
+Doctors and other frontline workers are at the forefront of the battle with Covid pandemic.
+In India, 798 doctors died in the battle with the second wave of Covid.
 But they, and other doctors around the world, saved the lives of lakhs of people worldwide.

 Prime Minister Narendra Modi spoke for all of us when in his ‘Mann Ki Baat’ he said, “We are all grateful for the contribution of doctors during the Corona period.
 Our doctors have served us without caring about their lives.
 Therefore, this time National Doctors’ Day becomes even more special.”

 Good physician vs great physician